Linaro/lava/doc/v2/development-intro.rst

 can add the relevant information to the ``share/requirements/debian`` files.

-.. note:: For the CI to pass, the extra module(s) **must** be available for unstable, testing and stretch-backports.
-Pay particular attention to the version available in stretch and stretch-backports and ensure that your change works on Stretch.
-If a minimum version is required, this can be specified in the requirements, as long as that version or newer is available in stretch-backports. :ref:`talk to us <mailing_lists>` if your change involves new files that may need changes in the packaging code.
+.. note:: For the CI to pass, the extra module(s) **must** be available for stable and testing.
+Pay particular attention to the version available in buster and buster-backports.
+If a minimum version is required, this can be specified in the requirements, as long as that version or newer is available in buster-backports. :ref:`talk to us <mailing_lists>` if your change involves new files that may need changes in the packaging code.
 All CI tests must pass before any new code can be merged, including building working packages containing the new support.

 .. seealso:: :ref:`developer_python3`, :ref:`quick_fixes` and
    :ref:`testing_pipeline_code`